My desire to indulge in some yoga came out after I witnessed the perfect family in India.

 Oh, God.
 I could kill a rum and coke right now.

-I looked at the Yogi tutor who still hadn’t said anything in the way of a greeting and was instead, reaching for a wooden flute.
+I looked at Yogi who still hadn’t said anything in the way of a greeting and was instead, reaching for a wooden flute.

 There we sat.
 Him, cross-legged, nearly ripping the crutch of his pants.
 Eyes rolled into the back of his head.
 Pure white matching the colour of his flowing robes.

-Me, trying my hardest to push my chubby knees to the floor without tearing a muscle.
+Me, trying my hardest to push my chubby knees to the floor without tearing a ligament.
 Sitting unnaturally upright, my back killing me.
-Trying not to inspect my feet to see if I have a fungal affliction from the dirty showers in India.
+Trying not to scratch in between my toes that I suspected were housing a premature fungal affliction.

 Silence.
 He said nothing.
 Just stared.
 And smiled.
 A cross between Budhah and Jack Nicholson in The Shining.

 I felt uncomfortable.
 This was awkward.
-I wasn’t sure if this wasn’t some sort of test.
+I wasn’t sure if this wasn’t some test.
 A cruel joke.
 Let’s see who breaks first.
 The old woman or the Chinese chimpanzee.

 Be calm Liz.
 Be serene.
 See through the eyeliner and into his soul.
-Don’t you dare clap or scratch your toe and definitely don’t start humming like you always do when you get nervous.
+Don’t you dare clap or move and definitely don’t start humming like you always do when you get nervous.

 It wasn’t working.